Design Ethics - Reality and Responsibility

 Individual contributors - you can be leaders!

-Don't mockup anything you don't belive in.
+- New rule: Don’t mock-up or build anything you don’t believe in.

 Now that you’re enlightened and motivated, let’s go change things!